dropbox/SwiftyDropbox/README.md

 If you need to interact with the Dropbox SDK in Objective-C code there is an Objective-C compatibility layer for the SDK that can be used.

-### Objective-C Compaibility Layer Distribution
+### Objective-C Compatibility Layer Distribution

 #### Swift Package Manager

 The Objective-C compatibility layer is in the same package outlined in [SDK distribution](#sdk-distribution).
-After adding the package you will see a target named `SwiftyDropboxObjC` that can be added in the same way as the Swift SDK.
+After adding the package you will see a target named `SwiftyDropboxObjC` that can be added in the same way as the Swift SDK and used in its place.

 #### Cocoapods